Taizul-islam/Quick-Weather-App/README.md

 My Approach:

-1. I have some structures for different type of state management like GetX, Bloc, Provider, Riverpod etc. so for this project I think GetX will be easier so clone my GetX structure.
+1. I have some structures for different type of state management like GetX, Bloc, Provider, Riverpod etc. so for this project I think GetX will be easier so I clone my GetX structure.
-2. Then open google chrome and search OpenWeatherMap for weather API.
+2. Then I open google chrome and search OpenWeatherMap for weather API.
-3. After register new account I have got a new API key for fetching weather data but I have to wait 1-2 hours for activating my newly created API key sso I wait.
+3. After register new account I have got a new API key for fetching weather data but I have to wait 1-2 hours for activating my newly created API key so I wait.
 4. Then I add the API in my project and fetch weather data.
 5. Then just do some focus on design so that it looks little bit good.
 6. I don't have need to rewrite the error handling because my previously created all structures are already error handled for any typed.
-7. Then run and its works fine in my real device.
+7. Then I hit run and its works fine in my real device.
 8. Thats all.